Visitors

 Visitors can be integrated with your access control system:

-* When a visitor's host approval status is set to **Accepted — grant access**, the system can schedule access control jobs to unlock doors or grant temporary credentials.
+* When a visitor's approval status is set to **Accepted — grant access**, the system can schedule access control jobs to unlock doors or grant temporary credentials.

 * The `AccessControlScheduledJobId` tracks automated access grants for the visitor's expected time window.